Today, in my backyard, it finally happened.

 It’s going to feel strange at first, but I promise – when you become aware of what you’re consuming and how often you reach for your phone, your viewing experience becomes ten times more enjoyable.

-So there you have it – three areas of your digital life that you can start cleaning up this spring:
+And there you have it – three areas of your digital detox that you can start with right away:

 - Clean Up Your “Friends”